12 Places to Get Free Internet Access

-How to Get Free Wi-Fi At Home (Legally)
+How to Get Free Internet at Home without Paying (Legally)

 Finding free Wi-Fi in public places is great, but nothing beats having it at home.

 Having free Wi-Fi in your home means you can browse the web and check your emails for free—without logging onto your neighbor’s unlocked network.

 Best free Wi-Fi hotspots

 There are a few reliable companies that offer your own free Wi-Fi hotspot.
 Two companies stand out as having a great reputation and providing legit free in-home internet access — NetZero and FreedomPop.

 Let’s take a look at what each has to offer.